cloudblog004/fantasticfoodies/content/en/posts/1057-simple-way-to-prepare-ultimate-easy-chicken-enchiladas.md

 ##### Instructions to make Easy Chicken Enchiladas:

-1. Line a 13x9x2 baking pan with foil &amp; spray with nonstick cooking spray.
+1. Line a 13x9x2 baking pan with foil & spray with nonstick cooking spray.
 Spread 1/2 cup of enchilada sauce in it.
 1. Cook chicken in a skillet on medium until juices run clear.
-1. In a large pot heat salsa, cream cheese &amp; beans on medium until cream cheese is melted &amp; beans are warm.
+1. In a large pot heat salsa, cream cheese & beans on medium until cream cheese is melted & beans are warm.
 1. Add cooked chicken to the pot of salsa mix.
-1. Spoon 5 Tbs of mix onto each tortilla &amp; roll up.
-Place seam side down in the baking dish &amp; top with remaining sauce.
+1. Spoon 5 Tbs of mix onto each tortilla & roll up.
+Place seam side down in the baking dish & top with remaining sauce.
 1. Top with cheese and bake covered at 350° for 25-30 minutes.
 Enjoy!
 1. Ready to serve and ENJOY!